rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-benefits.rst

 * **Enforce consistent network configuration**

-  Program routes, gateway IP, and DNS servers into the Cloud Network API and have them automatically injected in your servers at build time, or when the network is attached.
+  Program routes, the gateway IP, and DNS servers into the Cloud Network API and have them automatically injected in your servers at build time or when the network is attached.
   Use a :ref:`Gateway Instance<network-gateway-instances>` to connect your isolated Cloud Servers to the Internet.